 Childminders can care for up to 6 children under 8 years.
 Of these, normally no more than 3 can be between the ages of birth to the 31st August following their 5th birthday.
 If children aged 4 and 5 only attend the childminding setting before and/or after a normal school day, and/or during school holidays, they may be cared for at the same time as 3 other young children.
 Normally only 1 baby under 1 year can be cared for.
 These numbers include a childminders own children and any children they are responsible for such as foster children.

 As with any business, there are costs involved in becoming a registered childminder.
-The Government has introduced a 'Childcare Business Grant Scheme' whereby prospective childminders can apply for a grant of £500.00 to help with start up costs and £1,000.00 if you are setting up a childminding business to cater for children with disabilities.
-Grants will only be paid on successful registration so it is important to keep receipts of all expenditure.
+The Government has introduced a 'Childcare Business Grant Scheme' whereby prospective childminders in England can apply for a grant of £500.00 to help with start up costs or £1,000.00 if you are setting up a childminding business to cater for children with disabilities.
+You can't apply for this until you receive your Ofsted or Childminder Agency certificate - but you can use the grant to repay your start up costs, so it is important to keep all receipts as you go through your registration process.
+You must be willing to offer Government funded places for 3 year olds in order to qualify for this grant.
 Please note: this grant is only available until March 2018- or sooner if the funds are all used up.

-- Registration fee with Ofsted will either be £35.00 or £103.00 depending on which registers you join.
-If you regsiter with a childminding agency, they will determine their own costs
+- Registration fee with Ofsted will either be £35.00 or £104.00 depending on which registers you join (to join all parts of both registers costs £35).
+If you register with a childminding agency, they will determine their own costs.

-- Paediatric First Aid course needs to be in place before you can apply to Ofsted.
-Approximate cost £100.00
+- A full Paediatric First Aid course needs to be in place before you can apply to Ofsted.
+Approximate cost £100.00.

 - Introductory training that meets the requirements of the EYFS and equips you to start your own childminding business needs to be in place before you can apply to Ofsted. (unless you hold a current early years qualification).
 Visit our shop to find our online Childminder Introductory Training course priced at only £100.